dangnhon/keystone-app-track-frontend/README.md

     5. Search through all of their contacts by name.

-    6. Create a google calendar appointment from the appointment tab and have that sent directly imported into their calendar.
+    6. Create a google calendar appointment from the appointment tab and have that directly imported into their calendar.

     7. Keep track and manage all of their data at a glance with as few clicks as possible.